VirgilBB/metal-validator-akash/README.md

 **Solution**: Ensure you completed the two-step process and set the correct LoadBalancer IP in `METAL_PUBLIC_IP`.
 Example: `METAL_PUBLIC_IP=162.230.144.169` (use your actual IP from Akash Console).

 ### Problem: Initial Node ID changes after update
 **Solution**: This is normal.
-Use the final Node ID from logs AFTER the IP update completes.
+Use the final Node ID, Public Key, and Signature from logs AFTER the IP update completes.
+All three are required for validator registration.

 ## Need Help?